 We are responsible for providing you with a summary funding statement from time to time to let you know about the scheme's financial security and the funding of the scheme.
+The information in this summary is based on the valuation that was carried out as at 31 March 2021 and the approximate assessment that was carried out as at 31 March 2023.

 A full actuarial valuation is carried out at least every three years.
-The last full actuarial valuation was carried out with an effective date of 31 March 2018 and a summary funding statement was issued to you following its completion.
 In the years where a full valuation is not carried out, we are required to obtain an approximate assessment of the scheme's funding.